element-hq/element-x-android/README.md

 # element-x-android

-ElementX Android is a [Matrix](https://matrix.org/) Android Client provided by [Element](https://element.io/).
+Element X Android is a [Matrix](https://matrix.org/) Android Client provided by [Element](https://element.io/).
 This app is currently in a pre-alpha release stage with only basic functionality.

 The application is a total rewrite of [Element-Android](https://github.com/vector-im/element-android) using the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) underneath and targeting devices running Android 6+.
 The UI layer is written using Jetpack compose.